cwinpy/cwinpy/docs/hierarchical.rst

    p(\vec{\theta}|\mathbf{D}, I) = \left(\prod_{i=1}^N \int^{{Q_{22}}_i} p(\mathbf{d}_i|{Q_{22}}_i,I) p({Q_{22}}_i|\vec{\theta},I) {\textrm d}{Q_{22}}_i\right) p(\vec{\theta}|I),

-where :math:`p(\mathbf{d}_i|{Q_{22}}_i,I)` is the marginalised likelihood distribution on :math:`Q_{22}` for the an individual pulsar given it's obervations :math:`\mathbf{d}_i`, and :math:`p(\vec{\theta}|I)` is the prior on the hyperparameters.
+where :math:`p(\mathbf{d}_i|{Q_{22}}_i,I)` is the marginalised likelihood distribution on :math:`Q_{22}` for an individual pulsar given it's obervations :math:`\mathbf{d}_i`, and :math:`p(\vec{\theta}|I)` is the prior on the hyperparameters.

-The hierarchical module in CWInPy allows the outputs of pulsar :ref:`parameter estimation<Known pulsar parameter estimation>` for mutiple sources to be combined to estimate the hyperparameters of several different potential distributions :math:`Q_{22}` (or ellipticity) distributions.
-To do this it is required that the parameter estimation has been performed using the :math:`Q_{22}` when defining the signal amplitude, rather than :math:`h_0`, and that the distance is either assumed to be precisely known, or the parameter estimation has included distance within the estimation via the use of a distance prior.
+The hierarchical module in CWInPy allows the outputs of pulsar :ref:`parameter estimation<Known pulsar parameter estimation>` for mutiple sources to be combined to estimate the hyperparameters of several different potential :math:`Q_{22}` (or ellipticity) distributions.
+To do this it is required that the parameter estimation has been performed using :math:`Q_{22}` when defining the signal amplitude, rather than :math:`h_0`, and that the distance is either assumed to be precisely known, or the parameter estimation has included distance within the estimation via the use of a distance prior.

 Evaluating the integral
 -----------------------